ha6000/glitch-template-empty/README.md

-# glitch-template-empty
-A empty glitch template
+# This is a empty glitch template